 Close associates of slain anti-Putin figure Boris Nemtsov say their friend was gathering evidence to prove the Kremlin was lying about its role in Ukraine.
 Now they want to publish his findings.

-, Russian opposition figure Boris Nemtsov was working on a report that aimed to shed light on "the lies" of President Vladimir Putin, some of his associates have said to the media.
+Before he was gunned down in Moscow, Russian opposition figure Boris Nemtsov was working on a report that aimed to shed light on "the lies" of President Vladimir Putin, some of his associates have said to the media.
 Now, those same colleagues from the opposition movement Solidarnost want to publish Nemtsov's findings.

 Ilya Yashin (pictured above), one of the co-founders of Solidarnost, told Reuters news agency that the 55-year-old former deputy prime minister had gathered a number of documents and clues to prove that the Russian army was active in the Ukraine crisis, despite the Kremlin's repeated statements to the contrary.